run-llama/llama-hub/loader_hub/google_calendar/README.md

 documents = loader.load_data()
 ```

-## Examples
+## Example

-This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/jerryjliu/llama_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.
+This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.

 ### LlamaIndex